-Being connected is actually forcing us to work more longer and faster than before.
+Being connected is actually forcing us to work longer and faster than before.
 Thus we force our brains to work constantly like a computer.
 Ironically, computers must function logically to work.
-Humans often behave illogically but amazingly, we “work” even under these circumstances.
+Humans often behave illogically, but amazingly, we “work” even under these circumstances.

 Our relationship with computers will take us through three phases:

-In this phase, humans are more humans than machine (in behavior).
+In this phase, humans are more humans than the machine (in behavior).

 After the transformation process, the global community will exhibit computer robot syndrome.
 It will also be a temporary phase, but different from the process of transformation, humans will behave more like machines, resulting in high levels of logic, immediacy, and quick behavioral responses.

-During this phase, creativity will take a major dip.
+During this phase, creativity will take a significant dip.

 The bad news is that until the human reversal phase arrives, we are temporarily going to behave like a machine and see no wrong with it, working ourselves to death, and accepting it as a fact of life.

-It is only after a total technology burn out from mental exhaustion and fatigue that folks will stop their computer-like neurotic behaviors.
-Brace yourselves, it’s going to be a bumpy ride.
+It is only after a total technology burns out from mental exhaustion and fatigue that folks will stop their computer-like neurotic behaviors.
+Brace yourselves; it’s going to be a bumpy ride.